WhatsApp Web on Phone: How to Set Up and Use It on Mobile

 Step-by-Step Guide Using Web WhatsApp on Phone

-Here’s how to open WhatsApp Web on phone using desktop mode.
+Here’s how to open WhatsApp Web in a mobile browser using desktop mode.

 1. On the second phone (the one without WhatsApp installed), open a browser like Chrome or Safari.